k-e-s-h-a-v/k-e-s-h-a-v/README.md

-# - 👋 Hi there, I'm Keshav
+# 👋 Hi there, I'm Keshav

-## I'm a Friend, Developer, and Student!!
+## I'm a Friend, Student and Developer!!
 - 👀 I’m interested in AI, ML & Quantum Computing
 - 🌱 I’m currently learning React JS
 - 💞️ I’m looking to collaborate on any/many things